FREE MENTAL HEALTH ASSESSMENT. start here

 If you want something high-intensity, consider a spin class or a bootcamp style sweat session.
 Prefer something more low-key?
 Even a walk through the park can do the trick.

 It’s time to be more mindful!
-A study done in 2014 suggests that 20 minutes of mindful meditation can reduce overall brain activity.
+A study done in 2014 suggests that 20 minutes of mindfulness meditation can reduce overall brain activity.
 Sounds scary, but this is actually a good thing — and can help control anxiety.

 There are plenty of boutique studios that offer meditation classes, but you can also download free apps that offer guided sessions.